Log in

 Once you’ve implemented your sales pipeline, you may see that certain types of conversations between reps and prospects happen consistently.
 For example, if you are a real estate agent, you may want to add a “reassure buyer” column if you face a lot of nervous buyers.
 You need to decide whether these regular occurrences lend themselves to being sales stages in your pipeline.

 When clearly defined and planned, sales stages constitute your pipeline’s fundamental building blocks and set you on your way to predicting your sales revenue with decent accuracy.
+If you remember correctly, the pipeline definition for business is a graphical representation of all stages in the current selling process.

 Both your marketing team and sales leaders at your company should collect relevant sales metrics (and refer back to them) as you continue to refine your pipeline stages.